-Substantially all of our revenue is derived from sales of our Zio service in the United States.
-We earn revenue from the provision of our Zio service primarily from contracted third-party payors, CMS, and healthcare institutions.
+The substantial majority of our revenue is derived from provision of our Zio services to customer in the United States.
+We earn revenue from the provision of our Zio service primarily from contracted third-party payors, CMS and healthcare institutions.
 In addition, a small percentage of institutions, which are typically hospitals or private physician practices, purchase the Zio service from us directly, and a very small percentage of commercial non-contracted payors.

 We recognize revenue on an accrual basis based on estimates of the amount that will ultimately be realized, which is the difference between the amount submitted for payment and the amount received.
 These estimates require significant judgment by management.
-In determining the amount to accrue for a delivered report, and Zio service provided, the Company considers factors such as claim payment history from both payors and patient out-of-pocket costs, payor coverage, whether there is a contract between the payor or healthcare institution and the Company, historical amount received for the service, and any current developments or changes that could impact reimbursement and healthcare institution payments.
+In determining the amount to accrue for a delivered report, and Zio service provided, we consider factors such as claim payment history from both payors and patient out-of-pocket costs, payor coverage, whether there is a contract between the payor or healthcare institution and the Company, historical amount received for the service, and any current developments or changes that could impact reimbursement and healthcare institution payments.

 We are subject to seasonality similar to other companies in our field, as vacations by physicians and patients tend to affect enrollment in the Zio service more during the summer months and during the end of calendar year holidays compared to other times of the year.
-During the three months ended March 31, 2020, the Company experienced a decline in revenue as a result of the COVID-19 pandemic.
+Revenue may be impacted by adjudication performance with contracted and non-contracted payors, as well as changes in the CMS reimbursement rates.
+Clinical capacity limitations may also restrict our ability to complete the performance obligations to achieve revenue recognition.